usercontext/AspectCoverage/README.md

 ### Wikihow
 Wikihow is not exactly a CQA platform.
 However, the questions are asked and articles are written by crowd sourcing.
 Each of the articles are moderated for their content.
 Expertise of the author is shown by a verification mark on their profile along with their ratings.
 The articles can also be rated based on the helpfulness which is an apt measurement owing to this platform helping in solving tasks.

+## Definitions

+Aspects:
+Tasks:

+## Analysis

+### Aspect Coverage

+#### Why?

+#### Technique
+We take collection of queries from all the aforementioned platforms and generate a set of uni,bi,tri-grams from them.
+We pool in all these n-grams into a universal pool.
+We perform a bayesian non-parametric clustring called distance dependent chinese restaurant process (DDCRP) over this universal pool of ngrams.
+This clustering method is specifically chosen as there is no need to specify the number of clusters desired - it is automatically inferred from the collection of ngranms.
+The distance required by the algorithm is modelled over the cosine similarity between the average word2vec embeddings formed by the individual words in an ngram.
+It should be noted that this algoithm being a derivative of the Dirichlet Process, is non-deterministic in nature.
+The algorithm returns a set of clusters containing ngrams.
+These clusters are mapped back to the original ngram collection to check the purity.
+The amount of purity in these clusters determine the different aspects of tasks which these platforms aid in solving.

+#### Results
+The results we obtain from these platforms shows the division of platforms among several different aspects.

+### Quantitative Analysis with TREC Tasks

+#### Why?

+#### Technique

+#### Results

+### Unanswered Questions

+#### Why?

+#### Technique

+#### Results